Human anatomy study guide

 With several unknown anatomy terms to master in a very short time, learning anatomical terminology can feel a bit like learning a new language.
 But, with a bit of time and practice, it will quickly feel like one you've been speaking all of your life!
 To gain a solid foundation, check out the following materials.
 Here, you’ll find everything you need to know about anatomical terminology and directions.

 As well as terminology and directional planes, you’ll also need to know the specific anatomical names of different body movements.
-Check out the comprehensive videos explaining them below.
-Afterwards, you can test how well you’ve understood them with a quiz!
+Check out the comprehensive study unit explaining them below.
+Afterwards, you can test how well you’ve understood them with one of the integrated quizzes!

 If you think of your body as a house, the bones and muscles are the walls and foundation.
 That is why the upper extremity is usually one of the first topics on your anatomy syllabus.
 What’s more, injuries of the shoulder and arm are some of the most commonly seen in everyday patient care - so a solid knowledge of their anatomy will serve you well!